Skip to content

 • Traditional In-Person Model: As its name implies, this service delivery model involves face-to-face interactions between service representatives and customers at physical locations such as brick-and-mortar stores and service centers.
 For field service providers, the traditional in-person model also includes on-site visits to the customer’s location.

-• ECommerce Model: A service provider delivers its services through an online platform, enabling customers to purchase and access services via the internet.
+• eCommerce Model: A service provider delivers its services through an online platform, enabling customers to purchase and access services via the Internet.
 Depending on the nature of the service being rendered, the eCommerce service delivery model may also come with home delivery options.

 • Subscription Model: Customers pay regular fees — typically on a monthly or annual basis — to access a set of services, thereby creating a recurring revenue stream for the service provider.